Missing people in the UK

 Who is most likely to go missing?

-The majority of missing persons cases involve children.
+The majority of missing person cases involve children.
 Statistics show that 1 in 200 children goes missing, in comparison to 1 in 500 adults.
 Men are more likely to be reported missing than women.
 There is a chance that numbers could be significantly higher, as many cases of missing children are not reported to the police, and therefore not recorded by the National Crime Agency.
 This is often the case when children go missing for a short period of time.
 Research suggests that vulnerable children and adults are more likely to go missing.

 What are the reasons for people going missing?

 Statistics suggest that there are varying levels of intention and desire when it comes to missing person reports.
-Often, particularly with children, there’s a temporary urge to escape or run off, rather than a compulsion to disappear for a prolonged period of time.
+Often, particularly with children, there’s a temporary urge to escape or runoff, rather than a compulsion to disappear for a prolonged period of time.
 In some cases, however, there is a clear intention, and figures suggest that many people who do go missing suffer from health issues, most notably mental health disorders.

 Mental health disorders

 National Crime Agency Statistics suggest that up to 80 percent of adults who are reported missing have psychological disorders, which are either undiagnosed or diagnosed.
 Interviews conducted with adults who have gone missing show that many suffer from depression and some have attempted suicide or self-harm.
 Mental health problems are also an issue for children.
 More than 10 percent of children who go missing have mental health issues.
-This proportion is expected to rise in the UK in coming years, as reports reveal an increase in the number of children and teenagers affected by psychological disorders, such as depression and anxiety.
+This proportion is expected to rise in the UK in the coming years, as reports reveal an increase in the number of children and teenagers affected by psychological disorders, such as depression and anxiety.

 Breakups and relationship difficulties

 Missing People estimates that around a third of adults who are reported missing have experienced problems in their relationship.
-This may relate to a breakup, domestic violence or abuse or ongoing arguments or disagreements.
+This may relate to a breakup, domestic violence or abuse, or ongoing arguments or disagreements.

 Dementia is a progressive condition, which affects cognitive ability and memory and increases the risk of confusion.
 Research suggests that around 40 percent of adults diagnosed with dementia will go missing at some point in their lives.
 Often, this is unintentional.
 Approximately 10 percent of cases of missing adults in the UK involve a person who suffers from dementia.
 Sometimes, when you come across a person who has dementia, they’ve taken the wrong path or left home with a desire to go somewhere to visit friends or family or go back to a place that holds some degree of significance or importance to them.
 Dementia makes it very difficult to retain memories and to navigate to different places, and this often results in people ending up in a different place to the desired location.